learnk8s/learnk8s.io/src/advancedKubectl/content.md

 - **User:** authentication credentials for a specific user of the cluster
 - **Namespace:** the namespace to use when connecting to the cluster

 > In practice, people often use a single context per cluster in their kubeconfig file.
 However, you could also have multiple contexts per cluster, differing in their *user* or *namespace*.
-But this seems to be less common, so that often there is a one-to-one mapping between clusters and contexts.
+But this seems to be less common so that often there is a one-to-one mapping between clusters and contexts.

 At any given time, one of these contexts is set as the **current context** (through a dedicated field in the kubeconfig file):